 Greenhouse Gas Monitoring Project

-The Greenhouse Gas Monitoring Project was established in 2009 as part of Geoscience Australia's Carbon Capture and Storage Program.
-The primary aim for the project is to assess monitoring techniques for geological storage of carbon dioxide (CO2) and collect regional atmospheric and groundwater baseline data in selected onshore areas.
-The work assists government and industry to determine best practice in this emerging field.
+The Greenhouse Gas Monitoring Project was established in 2009 as part of Geoscience Australia's Carbon Capture and Storage Program and concluded in 2015.
+The primary aim for the project was to assess monitoring techniques for geological storage of carbon dioxide (CO2) and collect regional atmospheric and groundwater baseline data in selected onshore areas.
+The work assisted government and industry to determine best practice in this emerging field.

 Monitoring the effectiveness of geological storage of CO2 is a challenging task because CO2 is present naturally in the atmosphere, soil, ocean and groundwater.
-Geoscience Australia is investigating techniques that can accurately differentiate small changes to background concentrations that could indicate a leak.
-Of particular interest is the application of isotopic techniques for atmospheric and groundwater monitoring (including dissolved gases) to resolve different greenhouse gas sources.
+Geoscience Australia collaborated with a number of organisations to investigate techniques that could detect and quantify CO2 leakage.

-Controlled Release Studies – operation of a joint Geoscience Australia-CO2CRC facility to conduct shallow sub-surface and above surface releases of greenhouse gases to test soil and atmospheric monitoring and quantification techniques.
+- Controlled Release Studies - installed and operated a joint Geoscience Australia- CO2CRC facility to conduct shallow sub-surface and above surface releases of greenhouse gases.
+The facility enabled researchers to test existing and develop new monitoring and quantification techniques.

-- joint Geoscience Australia-Geological Survey of Queensland groundwater surveys that have produced a new comprehensive groundwater data set for the Bowen and Surat basins (eight surveys completed in total)
+- Conducted eight joint Geoscience Australia-Geological Survey of Queensland groundwater surveys that have produced a new comprehensive groundwater data set for the Bowen and Surat Basins.

 - Produced a Hydrogeochemical Atlas of the Great Artesian Basin.

 - Applied emissions quantification techniques to a leaky CO2 well analogue in Qinghai, China.